Agustín Hausch

-Agustín Hausch (born 21 May 2003) is an Argentine professional footballer who plays as a forward for San Lorenzo.
+Agustín Hausch (born 21 May 2003) is an Argentine professional footballer who plays as a forward for Defensa y Justicia.

 Professional career

 On 5 July 2019, Hausch signed his first professional contract with San Lorenzo.
 Hausch made his professional debut with San Lorenzo in a 1-0 Argentine Primera División loss to Racing Club on 22 February 2020.

+On 3 January 2025, Hausch joined Defensa y Justicia, signing a three-year contract.

 International career

 Hausch is a youth international for Argentina, first representing the Argentina U16s in 2019.